rafaelspinto/workshop-devops-tools/README.md

 **Notes:**

-* There is not better tool than the other, don't forget that each team should decide what is best for it.
+* A **better tool** does not exist.
+It's up to the team to decide which tool suits its needs.
-* This list will be updated continuously
+* This list will be updated on a regular basis.

 ### 1. Project Tracking